Last Mile Enterprises Faces Fund Shortfall as Warrant Holders Skip Conversion by Maturity

 Q3FY26 Financial Results Approval

-The board approved the company's standalone and consolidated unaudited financial results for the quarter ended December 31, 2025.
-Along with the financial results, the board also approved the Limited Review Report issued by the company's statutory auditor and the Statement of Deviation/Variation Report as required under Regulation 32 of SEBI (LODR) Regulations, 2015.
+The board approved standalone and consolidated unaudited financial results for the quarter ended December 31, 2025, along with the Limited Review Report issued by the statutory auditor.
+The company also approved the Statement of Deviation/Variation Report under Regulation 32 of SEBI (LODR) Regulations, 2015 for the same quarter.

 Employee Housing Loan Scheme

-The board approved a comprehensive housing loan scheme for eligible senior employees and Key Managerial Personnel (KMPs), subject to shareholder approval.
-This initiative demonstrates the company's commitment to employee welfare and retention.
+The board approved a housing loan scheme for eligible senior employees and Key Managerial Personnel, subject to shareholder approval.
+The scheme allows the company to participate as borrower, co-borrower, or co-applicant in housing loan arrangements with banks and NBFCs, drafted in accordance with Section 185 of the Companies Act, 2013.

 Transaction Basis: Arm's length

-The board approved in principle the exploration of a joint venture with Mangalam LLC, a Limited Liability Company incorporated in the United States, for manufacturing, distribution, and marketing of consumer electronics products.
-This strategic partnership aims to establish a strong presence in the US consumer electronics market.
+The board approved exploration of a joint venture with Mangalam LLC in the United States for manufacturing, distribution, and marketing of consumer electronics products including mobile accessories, speakers, and chargers.
+The company expects to hold a minimum 51% stake in the proposed venture, which will primarily target the US market.

 Partner: Mangalam LLC (USA)

-Partner's Network: Warehousing spaces in Atlanta GA, Orlando FL, Houston TX, Memphis TN, Edison NJ, Carlisle PA
+Distribution Network: Atlanta GA, Orlando FL, Houston TX, Memphis TN, Edison NJ, Carlisle PA

 The board appointed M/s.
-A. Shah & Associates, Practicing Company Secretaries, as scrutinizers to conduct the postal ballot process.
-The company will issue a notice for postal ballot and e-voting pursuant to Section 108 and 110 of the Companies Act, 2013, to consider various transactions requiring shareholder approval.
-The postal ballot notice will be shared in due course by the company.
+A. Shah & Associates, Practicing Company Secretaries, as scrutinizers for the postal ballot process.
+The company will issue a postal ballot notice and e-voting facility pursuant to Section 108 and 110 of the Companies Act, 2013, to seek shareholder approvals for various strategic transactions.
+All proposed initiatives require applicable regulatory and shareholder approvals in accordance with SEBI (LODR) Regulations, 2015 and the Companies Act, 2013.

 More News on Last Mile Enterprises